 Cullinan MICA Corp. (formerly known as PDI Therapeutics, Inc.), or Cullinan MICA, of which we assumed operational control in May 2020, is our partially-owned operating subsidiary that owns intellectual property related to CLN-619, our MICA/B-targeted humanized IgG1 monoclonal antibody.
 We purchased 24% of the issued equity of Cullinan MICA, on a fully-diluted basis, including 89% of the outstanding shares of Series A Senior Preferred Stock.
-Pursuant to the Series A Senior Preferred Stock Purchase Agreement by and among us, Cullinan MICA, and other stockholders of Cullinan MICA, we will purchase up to an additional \$16.0 million of the aggregate \$18.0 million Series A Senior Preferred Stock in two milestone-dependent closings.
-The first closing milestone relates to the establishment of an acceptable preliminary dosing, pharmacokinetic, and safety profile, as well as certain Good Manufacturing Practice and regulatory events, in a monotherapy dose escalation study for CLN-619 in patients with advanced solid tumors.
-Upon the (i) determination of Cullinan MICA's board of directors that the milestone has been achieved or (ii) the election of Cullinan MICA's board of directors to the global expansion cohorts for CLN-619 and will be met upon: confirmation of dosing and pharmacodynamics effects, demonstration of clinical efficacy, and achievement of an acceptable safety profile.
-Upon the (i) determination of Cullinan MICA's board of directors that the milestone has been achieved or (ii) the election of Cullinan MICA's board of directors to waive the milestone requirements, the purchasers are required to invest approximately an additional \$10.0 million.
+Pursuant to the Series A Senior Preferred Stock Purchase Agreement by and among us, Cullinan MICA, and other stockholders of Cullinan MICA, we will purchase up to an additional \$16.0 million of the aggregate \$18.0 million Series A Senior Preferred Stock in two additional closings upon the determination of Cullinan MICA's board of directors.
+At the first additional closing, the purchasers were required to invest an additional \$8.0 million.
+At the Second Additional Closing, the purchasers are required to invest an additional \$10.0 million.

 In December 2020, the stockholders and the board of directors of Cullinan MICA approved an amendment to its equity plan that decreased the authorized amount of shares under its equity plan such that no further grants could be made under its equity plan.
 Any authorized but unissued shares under the equity plan were returned to the status of authorized, unissued shares of common stock.
 In December 2020, we purchased an aggregate of 3,367,804 shares of common stock of Cullinan MICA.
-As a result of these transactions, our ownership percentage in Cullinan MICA increased to approximately 35% as of March 31, 2021.
-Subject to the completion of Cullinan MICA's Series A financing, we will own approximately 54% of the fully diluted capital stock outstanding.
-Pursuant to a voting agreement, by and among Cullinan MICA, us, and other stockholders of Cullinan MICA, of the five person board of directors, we have the right to appoint three members of the board of directors.